IgniteUI/igniteui-docfx/en/components/navdrawer.md

 ```

 #### Mini variant
-With the mini variant the Navigation Drawer changes its width instead of closing.
+With the mini variant, the Navigation Drawer changes its width instead of closing.
 Most commonly used to maintain quick selection available on the side at all times, leaving just the icons.
 This variant is enabled simply by the presence of an alternative mini template decorated with `igxDrawerMini` directive.